manics/infrastructure/ansible/idr-openstack.md

     sudo sh -c "cat $HOME/.ssh/id_rsa.pub >> /root/.ssh/authorized_keys"

 The general plan:

 1. Create a near-default allinone setup
 2. Reconfigure Cinder to use gpfs instead of a loopback device
-3. Configure external network bridge
+3. Configure external network bridge and virtual networks
+4. Add additional nodes

 Create a single-node allinone setup, excluding external network configuration and (optionally) without swift object storage.
-Enable self-signed SSL for the Horizon web interface so that it's easy to modify with real SSL certificates.
+Enable self-signed SSL for the Horizon web interface so that it's easy to modify with real SSL certificates:

     packstack --allinone --os-horizon-ssl=y --os-swift-install=n --provision-demo=n

+If you are using a different backend such as NFS this can be enabled using additional arguments.

-This will take a while.
-Packstack uses Puppet to deploy OpenStack, so can be run multiple times during installation using the generated answers file, however it may revert any manual configuration changes so take care before running this on an operational OpenStack instance.
+This will take a while to run.
+Packstack uses Puppet to deploy OpenStack, so can be run multiple times during installation using the generated answers file.
+However it may revert any manual configuration changes so take care before running this on an operational OpenStack instance:

     packstack --answer-file packstack-answers-YYYYMMDD-hhmmss.txt

+When packstack has finished there should be a `keystonerc_admin` file containing the login details for the OpenStack admin account.

-# Optional Configuration
+# Configuration

 OpenStack installs the `crudini` utility which can be used to edit ini files.

-## Optional: GPFS
+## GPFS configuration

 See http://docs.openstack.org/liberty/config-reference/content/GPFS-driver-options.html for the full list of options.